 Replace air cleaner filter.
 An Emission Control Service.
 Inspect fuel tank, cap and lines for damage or leaks.
 Inspect fuel cap gasket for any damage.
 Replace parts as needed.
-An Emission Control Service. † Inspect Exhaust Gas Recirculation (EGR) system (2.2L Code 4 engine only).
+An Emission Control Service. [†]

+Inspect Exhaust Gas Recirculation (EGR) system (2.2L Code 4 engine only).
-□ Change engine oil and filter (or every 12 months, whichever occurs first).
 An Emission Control Service.

+ED BY: SERVICE ACTUAL MILEAGE DATE 1

-☐ Lubricate the suspension, steering linkage and the transaxle shift linkage (or every 12 months, whichever occurs first).
+- Change engine oil and filter (or every 12 months, whichever occurs first).
+An Emission Control Service. - Lubricate the suspension, steering linkage and the transaxle shift linkage (or every 12 months, whichever occurs first). - Rotate tires.

-□ Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
+During tire rotation, check brake calipers for freedom of movement.
+Refer to the appropriate GM service manual for proper caliper service procedures.

-□ Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service.

-□ Lubricate the suspension, steering linkage and the transaxle shift linkage (or every 12 months, whichever occurs first).
+- Change engine oil and filter (or every 12 months, whichever occurs first).
+An Emission Control Service. - Lubricate the suspension, steering linkage and the transaxle shift linkage (or every 12 months, whichever occurs first).